riazvm/bosh-addon-tkgi-airgapped/README.md

 ```
 6. Update your BOSH VMs with a redeploy, e.g. bosh deploy CLI ; TAS for VMs via Ops Manager ; TKGI clusters via the TKGI CLI "upgrade/update-cluster" and/or Ops Manager "Apply Pending Changes" button with the TKGI upgrade errand enabled.
 This addon will automatically be installed on all nodes with the default manifest `addon.yml`

-## Update or new release of the addon?
+## Update a new release of the addon?

 7. To edit script and release a new version , update the script as per use case